chuanzhidong/chuanzhidong.github.io/_pages/about.md

 ## About Me

-I am currently a Ph.D. candidate in the Department of Civil and Environmental Engineering at the University of Michigan; meanwhile, I am also pursuing a M.S.E degree in Computer Science & Engineering.
-I am advised by Professor [Jerome P. Lynch](http://www-personal.umich.edu/~jerlynch/proflynch.html) and am a graduate student research assistant in the [Laboratory for Intelligent Systems and Technologies (LIST)](http://www-personal.umich.edu/~jerlynch/index.html) at the University of Michigan.
+I am currently a Postdoctoral Research Associate in the Department of Civil, Environmental, and Construction Engineering at the University of Central Florida.
+I am advised by Professor [F. Necati Catbas](https://www.cece.ucf.edu/catbas/) and am a research associate in the [Laboratory for Civil Infrastructure Technologies for Resilience and Safety (CITRS)](https://www.cece.ucf.edu/CITRS/) at the University of Central Florida.

-My research interests lie at the intersection of traditional infrastructures (e.g. highway bridges) and cutting-edge electrical & computer engineering technologies (e.g. computer vision).
-One of my recent research projects is to build a cyber-physical system (CPS) integrating wireless structural health monitoring (SHM) systems deployed in highway bridges with intelligent transportation systems (ITS) and cloud computing platforms aiming to make the infrastructure & transportation systems smarter and robuster.

-In this semester (from Sep.
-2017 to Dec.
-2017), I intern at [Toyota Research Institute (TRI)](http://www.tri.global/), Ann Arbor, MI.
-Working as a materials informatics intern, I am applying machine learning techniques, especially text mining and natural language processing techniques, to information extraction in materials science.
-The goal is to convert unstructured data in sources such as electronic literature and patents to structured knowledge base such (e.g., ontology) to support further data mining (e.g., what temperature is most suitable for the synthesis of a certain lithium compound?).
+My research is using computer vision to evaluate the structural behavior and assess structural condition in global level.
+His research interests are vision-based displacement measurement, load estimation, modal analysis, structural identification, damage detection, human comfortable analysis, vibration serviceability and bridge load rating.
+What he is developing is a full version of computer vision-based structural health monitoring framework which combines input-output (loads and responses) information from images.
+Chuan-Zhi' goal is to utilize mechanics knowledge, advanced sensing technologies, computer vision, machine learning and signal processing to do structural health monitoring and support decision making for owners to do better structural management and maintenance.

 <!-- Working in the Materials Research Department, my responsibility  is to fulfill the requirement of materials informatics research in the group.
 Machine learning techniques are applied to analyze problems in materials science.
 Typical duties include: text mining data from literatures and patents; clarify the connection between different objects; statistically analyze the property-structure-process relation, etc.  -->